iommirocks/iommi/docs/howto.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Navigating the namespaces can sometimes feel a bit daunting.
 To help with
 this iommi has a special debug mode that can help a lot.
-In your settings
+By default it's
-set:
+set to settings.DEBUG, but to set it explicitly put this in your settings:

 .. code:: python